CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 Cataclysm has a [clang-tidy configuration file](../.clang-tidy) and if you have `clang-tidy` available you can run it to perform static analysis of the codebase.
-We test with `clang-tidy` from LLVM 8.0.1 on Travis, so for the most consistent results, you might want to use that version.
+We test with `clang-tidy` from LLVM 12.0.0 on CI, so for the most consistent results, you might want to use that version.

 To run it you have a few options.